gemvein/paid_up/README.md

 Set your environment variables with your STRIPE_PUBLISHABLE_KEY and your STRIPE_SECRET_KEY.
 (Check your operating system or IDE's documentation for details)

+Using your own code or Stripe's convenient web interface, add the plans you intend to offer.
+Each will also need a record in your own database.
+For each Stripe::Plan you create, note the `id` and use it as the `stripe_id` in the corresponding `PaidUp::Plan`.
+At a minimum, you will need an anonymous plan, a free plan, both with a cost amount of `0`; and also at least one paid plan.

+Next, add a `Stripe::Customer` to serve as the Anonymous User, and subscribe that customer to the anonymous plan.
+Note the customer's `id` and copy that into your stripe configuration file.

 Contributing to Paid Up
 ----------------------------